schollz/rwtxt/README.md

 <p align="center">A cms for absolute minimalists</a></p>

 **rwtxt.com** is an [open-source](https://github.com/schollz/rwtxt) website where you can store any text online for easy sharing.
-In more specific terms, it is a content management system (CMS), but for absolute minimalists.
+In more specific terms, it is a light-weight and fast content management system (CMS) where you write in Markdown with emphasis on reading - ideal for minimalists.

-Previously I made feature-rich CMS for minimalists, [cowyo.com](https://cowyo.com). *rwtxt* integrates a new feature not available previously: you can create personalized and private posts via *domains*.
+*rwtxt* builds off [cowyo.com](https://cowyo.com), a similar app I made previously.
+In improving with *rwtxt* I aimed to avoid [second-system syndrome](https://en.wikipedia.org/wiki/Second-system_effect), while getting rid of features I never used in cowyo (self-destruction, encryption, locking), while integrating a useful new feature not available previously: you can create  *domains*.
+A *domain* is basically a personalized namespace where you can write private/public posts that are searchable.

 ## Usage